qiaoen17/tp/docs/UserGuide.md

 <a id="top"></a>

-SETA is a **desktop application for CS2103T Teaching Assistants** to track students’ and tutorials’ details, and questions asked by students.
+SETA (Software Engineering for Teaching Assistants) is a **desktop application for CS2103T Teaching Assistants** to track students’ and tutorials’ details, and questions asked by students.
 SETA is optimized for use via a [Command Line Interface (CLI)](#command-line-interface-cli) while still having the benefits of a [Graphical User Interface (GUI)](#graphical-user-interface-gui).
 If you can type fast, SETA enables you to track your students,